igorkaw7/recruitment-2024-IK/README.md

 * Some more 'elegant' way of providing API key to the ``.env`` file.

 ### Terraform
-* There could be a bash script for running ``./init``, waiting for the process to complete, copying files from ``example.tfvars`` to ``terraform.tfvars`` and then running ``./apply``, and somehow fetching ``YOUR.HOST.PUBLIC.IP`` to the rest of configuration.
+* There could be a bash script for: parsing the terminal arguments and passing it to example.tfvars + running ``./init``, waiting for the process to complete, copying files from ``example.tfvars`` to ``terraform.tfvars`` and then running ``./apply``, and somehow fetching and passing``YOUR.HOST.PUBLIC.IP`` to the rest of the configuration (coping from example.tfvars to terraform.tfvars could also be skipped with simply passing the arguments directly to newly created terraform.tfvars).
-* Fixing the problem with ./apply.sh not displaying ip straight away.
+* Fixing the problem with ./apply.sh not displaying ip straight away (in /terraform/main.tf).

 ### Ansible
-* Possibility of writing bash script executing the ansible playboos in simpler way.
+* Possibility of writing a bash script which would execute the ansible playboos in simpler way.

 ### Full automation (not 100% sure about this)
-* Single bash script to fully automate above listed improvements.
+* Single bash script to fully automate above listed improvements (user provides appropriate args just in one command).

 ### README
 * More consistent with clearer instructions.